A Maze of Time

 “Why did you stop, Yagrin?” asks Shazira.

-I feel something below us, not Jiku, but agressive and threatening.
+I feel something below us, not Jiku, but aggressive and threatening.

 “We’re still miles from home,” I tell her.